 Two of the last three years were the hottest ever in Tasmania and that caused most of the pepperberry trees to either not flower or drop fruit, so there was little to no harvest those years.
 Even the currawongs (known for eating the pepperberries) came down from the mountains months earlier this year, because there were no berries for them up there, either.

 “Climate change is real.
 Everyone in the farming sector all over the world that I talk with knows and experiences it."

-Growers like Langfield are necessary in helping make the spice accessible.
-Because unlike other bush foods that are easily foraged, Trish Hodge points out that mountain pepper can be trickier to source.
+Growers like Langfield are necessary for helping make the spice accessible.
+Because, unlike other bush foods that are easily foraged, Trish Hodge points out that mountain pepper can be trickier to source.